dlops-io/mega-pipeline-aws/translate_text/README.md

 ### Python packages required
 * `uv add` the following:
   - `boto3`
-  - `openai`
-  - `transformers`
+  - `googletrans==4.0.0rc1`

+Note: This implementation uses the googletrans library, which provides free translation functionality through Google's translation service without requiring additional API keys.

 * If you exit your container at this point, in order to get the latest environment from the pyproject.toml file, make sure to re-build your docker image again

 ### CLI to interact with your code
-* Use the given python file [`cli.py`](cli.py)
+* Use the given Python file [`cli.py`](cli.py)
+* Assign your group-number to the `group_name` variable in `cli.py`
 * Update the bucket name to your S3 bucket name
-* Add your OpenAI API key to the environment or configuration
 * The CLI should have the following command line argument options
 ```
 python cli.py --help
-usage: cli.py [-h] [-d] [-g] [-u]
+usage: cli.py [-h] [-d] [-t] [-u]

-Generate text from prompt
+Translate English to French

 optional arguments:
   -h, --help       show this help message and exit
-  -d, --download  Download text prompts from S3 bucket
+  -d, --download   Download text paragraphs from S3 bucket
-  -g, --generate  Generate a text paragraph
+  -t, --translate  Translate text
-  -u, --upload    Upload paragraph text to S3 bucket
+  -u, --upload     Upload translated text to S3 bucket
 ```

 ### Testing your code locally
-* Inside your docker shell make sure you run the following commands:
+* Inside your docker shell, make sure you run the following commands:
-* `python cli.py -d` - Should download all the required data from S3 bucket
+* `python cli.py -d` - Should download all the required data from the S3 bucket
-* `python cli.py -g` - Should generate text using GPT2 or OpenAI API and save it locally
+* `python cli.py -t` - Should translate text from English to French and save it locally
-* `python cli.py -u` - Should upload the generated text to the remote S3 bucket
+* `python cli.py -u` - Should upload the French text to the remote S3 bucket

 ### OPTIONAL: Push Container to Docker Hub
 * Sign up in Docker Hub and create an [Access Token](https://hub.docker.com/settings/security)
 * Login to the Hub: `docker login -u <USER NAME> -p <ACCESS TOKEN>`
-* Tag the Docker Image: `docker tag generate_text <USER NAME>/generate_text`
+* Tag the Docker Image: `docker tag translate_text <USER NAME>/translate_text`
-* Push to Docker Hub: `docker push <USER NAME>/generate_text`
+* Push to Docker Hub: `docker push <USER NAME>/translate_text`